-All students are expected to attend classesAmendedregularly.
-The university believes thatVideA.CResolutionThe first responsibility of a student is to attenddated7.9.93classes regularly, and one is required to attend& 13.9.93at least 60% of all classes held in every course.
+All students are expected to attend classes regularly.
+Vide The university believes that attendance is necessary for Resolution effective learning.
+The first responsibility of a student is dated 7.9.93 & to attend classes regularly, and one is required to attend at least 60% of all classes held in every course.